create test scripts to verify pysim-prog ans sysmo-usim-tool with jenkins

 The ADM1 key that is currently in test-data matches the one of the card we have in our test setup so we can now integrate those tests with jenkins.

-#17 Updated by dexter about 2 years ago
+#17 Updated by dexter over 2 years ago

 I have updated the the simtester now so that it also tests gr1.
 Everything looks good.